Julian Assange Says WikiLeaks Will Share CIA Code With Tech Companies

 He did not give a timeline for that publication.

+It was not immediately clear how the tech companies would respond to the WikiLeaks offer.
+Apple, for example, said Tuesday that it had already patched many of the problems cited in the WikiLeaks document dump, which allegedly covers the period of 2013 to 2016.

-The CIA hasn't confirmed the authenticity of the documents released in the dump, but has criticized WikiLeaks for what it says is attempting to undermine the agency's operations.
+The CIA hasn't confirmed the authenticity of the documents released in the dump, but has criticized WikiLeaks for what it says is an attempt to undermine the agency's operations.

 Immediately after Assange spoke on Thursday, CIA spokeswoman Heather Fritz Horniak responded by saying that the "CIA continues to aggressively collect foreign intelligence overseas to protect America from terrorists, hostile nation states and other adversaries."